Geometric bags are the shape of style to come

 Geometric bags were a hit on the S/S21 catwalks.
 Step out in precise style now

 The most envy-inducing geometric bags look good from all angles.
-We favour exacting aesthetics, so for the upcoming season think pared-back shapes, clean lines and concise curves.
+We favour exacting aesthetics, as demonstrated in our guide to classic handbag brands, so for the upcoming season think pared-back shapes, clean lines and concise curves.
 Here we present the brands for mastering mathematical precision

 After launching a shoulder bag in 2017 in collaboration with Ally Capellino, versatile British brand Studio Nicholson has released its own range of bags and small leather goods.
 ‘Nobody wants to have to change their bag throughout the day, and so our bags have been designed with clean lines, practical dimensions and luxurious branded hardware to allow just that,’ says the label’s founder Nick Wakeman.
 The collection features a duffle bag and a roomy two-handled tote, available in organically toned weatherproof Italian cotton and smooth leather.
 The tote nods to the pared-back nature of Japanese design, a long-standing influence for Wakeman.
 ‘I am a minimalist at heart and a lot of my designs are inspired by post-modern Japanese architecture,’ she says.
 ‘My favourite architect is Tadao Ando.’